 Regardless of a lender’s decision, it is important to recognize and understand the consequences of DIP financing when a debtor becomes insolvent and seeks protection under the CCAA or BIA.

-At KMB Law our real estate and bankruptcy and insolvency groups work together to protect your investment.
+At WeirFoulds LLP our real estate and bankruptcy and insolvency groups work together to protect your investment.
 Please contact Wojtek Jaskiewicz to discuss further.